ajeless/docs/test_and_qa/test_types_pyramid.md

 - **Unit Tests (Bottom Layer)**:
   - These are the foundation of the pyramid.
   - They are numerous, quick to run, and focus on small parts of the software.
+  - They are cheaper to run the most reliable.

 - **Integration Tests (Middle Layer)**:
   - Fewer than unit tests but more than end-to-end tests.
   - They focus on the interaction between units or components.
+  - They are not as quick, cheap or reliable to run as unit tests.

 - **End-to-End Tests (Top Layer)**:
   - These are the fewest in number.
   - They test the flow of an application from start to finish.
   - They are slower and more expensive to run than the other types.
+  - They are also the most brittle or flakey (least reliable).

 The idea behind the test pyramid is to have a large number of small and fast unit tests, a moderate number of integration tests, and a small number of end-to-end tests.
 This approach aims to catch issues early, reduce testing time, and ensure software quality.
+In general, the higher up the pyramid we go, the more brittle, and more expensive tests become, as well as taking more time.
+The lower we go, the more reliable and cheaper they become as well as being quicker to run.